rolandshoemaker/luther/README.md

 Here we will be using the command `curl` to interact with the API, but any other tool or library can be used.

-All of the endpoints will be talking about here, with the exception of the `GET` subdomain interface, can be used either with URL parameters or with JSON data, just to make your life easier.
+All of the endpoints we will be talking about here, with the exception of the `GET` subdomain interface and get-ip endpoint, can be used either with URL parameters or with JSON data, just to make your life easier.

 ***NOTE:*** In these examples I have used `IPv4` addresses, **BUT** `IPv6` and `IPv4` addresses can be used interchangably!